FredPerr/webkick/README.md

 # with each other, by using their container name as a hostname
 docker network create archetype_network

-# Build dev
-# Note: Keep v1 command until "Use Docker Compose v2" is enabled by default for Docker Desktop for Linux
-# Docker aliases `docker-compose` (v1 command) to `docker compose` (v2 command), but not the other way around
-docker-compose -f docker-compose.dev.yml build

 # Up dev
 npm run dev
 ```